nsw logo NSW Government

 Maintain a dive safety log

-• the name of the supervisor
+• name of the supervisor

-• the date and location of the dive
+• date and location of the dive

-• the maximum depth of the dive
+• maximum depth of the dive

 • any incident, difficulty, discomfort or injury that occurs during the dive